-Field Description 139 Origin Freight Rate Area (2-digit numeric) The freight rate area, as defined by the STB (and imputed from the Standard Point Location Code (SPLC)), in which the reported waybill movement originated.
-The freight rate areas are defined below 4 : (1) Kewaunee, Wisconsin, Sheboygan, Wisconsin; stations on the North Western Railway between Sheboygan and Milwaukee; stations on the Milwaukee Railway from Sheboygan to Milwaukee, thence Wisconsin and Southern to Rugby Junction, Wisconsin; stations on the Soo Line from Rugby Junction to Duplainville, Wisconsin; stations on the Milwaukee Railway from Duplainville to Madison, Wisconsin; stations on the North Western Railway from Madison, Wisconsin, through Montfort Junction, Wisconsin, to Benton, Wisconsin; Mississippi River crossings in Iowa; all stations in Wisconsin south and east of the border of Official Territory; stations in Indiana in the Chicago Switching district; and all stations in Illinois except east bank Mississippi River crossings.
-(2) Ohio River crossings on both banks of the Ohio River between Cairo, Illinois, and Cincinnati, Ohio, inclusive; stations on the C&O Railway between Cincinnati, Ohio, and Kenova, West Virginia; stations on the Norfolk and Western between Kenova and the intersection with the Virginian Railway wes of Roanoke, Virginia; stations on the Virginian Railway from the foregoing point of intersection of Suffolk, Virginia, stations on the Norfolk and Western between Suffolk and Norfolk, Virginia; stations in Virginia north of the eastwest line across Virginia, just described, except those on the "Eastern Shore" but including Washington, D.C.; stations on the branch lines of the Norfolk and Western extending south of its main line (except those stations between Abingdon, Virginia, and West Jefferson, North Carolina, those between Brookneal, Virginia, and Durham, North Carolina); and stations on the C&O Railway in Kentucky.
-(3) Mississippi River crossings on both banks of the river between the Missouri/Iowa state line and Cairo, Illinois.
-(4) All points in Official Territory other than those included in 1, 2, and 3 above.
-(5) Mississippi River crossings on both banks of the river south of Cairo, Illinois.
-(6) All points in Southern Territory other than those included in 2 and 5 above.
+139 Origin Freight Rate Area (2-digit numeric)

+The freight rate area, as defined by the STB (and imputed from the Standard Point Location Code (SPLC)), in which the reported waybill movement originated.
+The freight rate areas are defined below4:

+- (1) Kewaunee, Wisconsin, Sheboygan, Wisconsin; stations on the North Western Railway between Sheboygan and Milwaukee; stations on the Milwaukee Railway from Sheboygan to Milwaukee, thence Wisconsin and Southern to Rugby Junction, Wisconsin; stations on the Soo Line from Rugby Junction to Duplainville, Wisconsin; stations on the Milwaukee Railway from Duplainville to Madison, Wisconsin; stations on the North Western Railway from Madison, Wisconsin, through Montfort Junction, Wisconsin, to Benton, Wisconsin; Mississippi River crossings in Iowa; all stations in Wisconsin south and east of the border of Official Territory; stations in Indiana in the Chicago Switching district; and all stations in Illinois except east bank Mississippi River crossings south of the Missouri/Iowa state line and except north bank Ohio River crossings. - Ohio River crossings on both banks of the Ohio River between Cairo, Illinois, and Cincinnati, Ohio, inclusive; stations on the C&O Railway between Cincinnati, Ohio, and Kenova, West Virginia; stations on the Norfolk and Western between Kenova and the intersection with the Virginian Railway west of Roanoke, Virginia; stations on the Virginian Railway from the foregoing point of intersection of Suffolk, Virginia, stations on the Norfolk and Western between Suffolk and Norfolk, Virginia; stations in Virginia north of the eastwest line across Virginia, just described, except those on the "Eastern Shore" but including Washington, D.C.; stations on the branch lines of the Norfolk and Western extending south of its main line (except those stations between Abingdon, Virginia, and West Jefferson, North Carolina, those between Roanoke, Virginia, and Winston-Salem, North Carolina, and those between Brookneal, Virginia, and Durham, North Carolina); and stations on the C&O Railway in Kentucky. - (3) Mississippi River crossings on both banks of the river between the Missouri/Iowa state line and Cairo, Illinois. - (4) All points in Official Territory other than those included in 1, 2, and 3 above. - (5) Mississippi River crossings on both banks of the river south of Cairo, Illinois. - (6) All points in Southern Territory other than those included in 2 and 5 above.

-Field Descri Description 139 Origin Freight Rate Area (2-digit numeric) (cont'd) (7) All stations on the Burlington Northern, North Western and C&S railways in Wyoming south and east of Sheridan and Casper, Wyoming; stations in Larimer and Boulder Counties, Colorado; stations on the railroads directly connecting Denver and Pueblo, Colorado; stations on the D&RGW Railway between Pueblo and Huerfano County, Colorado; and stations in Huerfano and Las Animas Counties, Colorado.
-(8) Stations in Kansas and Missouri except those included in 3 above.
-(9) Stations in Western Trunk Line Territory except those included in 1, 3, and 7 above.
-(10) El Paso, Texas, and all stations in New Mexico on the east of the line of the Santa Fe Railway extending northward from El Paso through Belen, New Mexico, to the New Mexico/Colorado boundary and, in addition, Santa Fe, New Mexico, and all stations in Colfax County, New Mexico.
-(11) All stations in Southwestern Territory except those described in 5 and 10 above.
-(12) All stations in Mountain-Pacific Territory except those included in 7 and 10 above.
-140 Termi nation Freight Rate Area (2-digit numeric) eight rate area, as defined by the STB (and imputed from the Standard Point on Code (SPLC)), in which the reported waybill movement terminated.
-The freight rate areas are defined in item 139^4 .
+Origin Freight Rate Area (2-digit numeric) (cont'd)

+- (7) All stations on the Burlington Northern, North Western and C&S railways in Wyoming south and east of Sheridan and Casper, Wyoming; stations in Larimer and Boulder Counties, Colorado; stations on the railroads directly connecting Denver and Pueblo, Colorado; stations on the D&RGW Railway between Pueblo and Huerfano County, Colorado; and stations in Huerfano and Las Animas Counties, Colorado. - (8) Stations in Kansas and Missouri except those included in 3 above. - (9) Stations in Western Trunk Line Territory except those included in 1, 3, and 7 above. - (10) El Paso, Texas, and all stations in New Mexico on the east of the line of the Santa Fe Railway extending northward from El Paso through Belen, New Mexico, to the New Mexico/Colorado boundary and, in addition, Santa Fe, New Mexico, and all stations in Colfax County, New Mexico. - (11) All stations in Southwestern Territory except those described in 5 and 10 above. - (12) All stations in Mountain-Pacific Territory except those included in 7 and 10 above.

+Termination Freight Rate Area (2-digit numeric)

+The freight rate area, as defined by the STB (and imputed from the Standard Point Location Code (SPLC)), in which the reported waybill movement terminated.
+The freight rate areas are defined in item 1394.